 iTunes says no, we make it yes

 I am not saying cracking iTunes or iBooks for Mac.
-To transfer or sync downloaded local EPUB and PDF eBooks to iPad, we have many other choices, here I introduce the most capable and simplest way - Calibre Content Server.
+To transfer or sync downloaded local EPUB and PDF eBooks to iPad, we have many other choices, and here I will introduce the most capable and simplest way - Calibre Content Server.

 To use this method for syncing local eBooks to iPad, we need to meet these requirements: